Kenneth Dokken

 Kenneth Dokken (born 10 October 1978) is a Norwegian football manager and former football midfielder.
-Dokken is currently assistant manager of Eliteserien club Fredrikstad.

 Career

 He is best known for a violent off-the-ball tackle on Johan Arneng.

 Kenneth Dokken was head coach of IF Birkebeineren.
 He was head coach at Notodden from 2012 to 2019.

+On 1 Februery 2026, Dokken joined Israeli Premier League club Maccabi Tel Aviv F.C. as an assistant coach under Ronny Deila.

 Personal life

 He is the son of former Norway international striker Arne Dokken.